MicrosoftDocs/learn/learn-pr/introduction-to-azure-api-management/includes/2-what-is-azure-api-management.md

 ## Azure API Management tiers

 Azure API Management provides several service tiers, each of which offers a distinct set of features, capacities, and pricing.
-In the following table, the tiers are listed <!--Paul, I removed directional language - noncompliant-->in order from least expensive to most expensive:
+In the following table, the tiers are listed in order from least expensive to most expensive:

 | | | | | | |
 | --- | --- | --- | --- | --- | --- |